guettli/deadends-of-it/README.md

 > The Debian Med project is a Debian Pure Blend created to provide a co-ordinated operating system and collection of
 > available free software packages that are well-suited for the requirements for medical practices and medical research.

 Sounds good.
-Sounds like [practice of charity](https://en.wikipedia.org/wiki/Charity_(practice).
+Sounds like [the practice of charity](https://en.wikipedia.org/wiki/Charity_(practice).
 Charity gives you and me a warm feeling inside.

 It is discriminating.
-Why invest time and money into a custom linux distribution if only a few people benefit from it?
-It feels less like charity, but in reality it is more generosity if you help to develop something generic which helps everybody.
+Why invest time and money into a custom Linux distribution if only a few people benefit from it?
+It feels less like charity, but in reality, it is more generosity if you help to develop something generic which helps everybody.

 But how to provide useful service to help people?
 You need to lower the barrier.
 Installing a Linux distribution is a lot of effort.
 You won't reach many people.
-An application which works on Windows, Linux and Mac will reach more people.
+An application that works on Windows, Linux, and Mac will reach more people.
 An application which just requires a web browser reaches nearly everybody.

 # Epilogue